fnproject/hotwrap/README.md

-Add Hotwrap to your container as follows:
+Add HotWrap to your container as follows:

 Dockerfile:
 ```
-# Pull the hotwrap container  as a build dependency
+# Pull the HotWrap container  as a build dependency
 FROM fnproject/hotwrap:latest as hotwrap

 ## Start of your normal docker file